6 reasons Antigua is the right Caribbean island for you

 There is the slim chance a hurricane may affect the weather in Antigua in some way during the peak season, especially in September, though these months tend to offer lower rates and far fewer tourists too.

-Itching to get booking?
-If a trip to Antigua sounds like your idea of a luxurious Caribbean holiday with a bit of everything thrown in, don't miss the latest offers from Sandals Grande Antigua*.
+Ready to book your break?
+If a trip to Antigua sounds like your idea of a luxurious Caribbean holiday, don't miss the latest offers from Sandals Grande Antigua*.

 Discover more about Sandals